MicrosoftLearning/MS-4021-Copilot-Immersion-Experience.fr-fr/Instructions/Demos/8-Marketing-Demo.md

     Can you show a correlation between social media engagement and sales?
     ```

-1. Tapez ensuite l’invite suivante :
+1. Ensuite, tapez le prompt suivant :

     ```text
     How many social media campaign views did we have from September to December?